p3yman/peyman.me/website/src/content/blog/feeling-like-an-npc-in-the-team/feeling-like-an-npc-in-the-team.md

 If you're feeling this way, it's important to realize your feelings are valid and common.
 While ideally, your managers should recognize and fix these issues, you don’t have to stay stuck as an NPC.
 Here's what I think you can do to start reclaiming your impact:

-- Speak Up Clearly: Be direct about wanting more involvement.
+- Speak Up Clearly: Try to understand why decisions aren't coming from collaborations.
+Be direct about wanting more involvement.
 Sometimes managers aren’t aware they're sidelining people.

 - Focus on Influence, Not Just Tasks: Try to get involved in discussions earlier in the process.
 Ask questions about why decisions are made, even if you're not directly invited.